Troubleshoot time-related errors on secure websites

 Special cases – live USB, virtual machines, dual-boot systems

-If you use a live USB or virtual machine, your time may reset every time you start the system.
-You’ll need to set it manually each session or configure your OS to sync time automatically.
+If you use a live USB, virtual machine, or dual-boot system, your time may reset each time you start the OS.
+Set it manually every session or configure automatic time sync.

 Step 3 – If the problem isn’t your system clock

-If your time and time zone are correct, the website’s security certificate may have expired or been misconfigured.
+If your time and time zone are correct, the website’s security certificate may be expired or been misconfigured.

 Contact the website owner

-If you know the site administrator, tell them the certificate has expired or is invalid.
+If you know the site administrator, let them know the certificate is expired or invalid.
 They may need to renew or fix it.

 Why you can’t always override these errors